 - “Number of ailerons on your model?”
 One, or two with Y cable

 - “Does your model have flaps?”
 No

 - “Pick the tail config of your model” One chan for Elevator and one for Rudder

 Once you have created the model, you can also use it as the template for future quadcopter models.
 Simply duplicate the model instead of creating one, but note that it will copy every setting.

 Creating Wing Model

-For wing models, the settings are exactly the same as above (multirotor model).
+For wing models, the steps are exactly the same as a quadcopter model.
 However you do need to change the mixer settings as described here: https://oscarliang.com/taranis-mixer-for-wings/

 To access “Model Setup” page, press the “MDL” button from the main screen.